wawerks/DjangoProject/README.md

 ## 🌟 Features

+Web app Installation:

+1. Clone the Repository in this link: https://github.com/wawerks/DjangoProject.git .
+2. Navigate to DjangoProject.
+3. Go to DjangoProject-App1/a_core/settings.py and change the database directory where the DjangoProject-App2 database directory located.
+4. Ensure that python is properly installed on your device.
+5. Open integrated Terminal on DjangoProject-App1 and run pip install requirements.txt.
+6. Run the server on App1, run python manage.py runserver.
+7. Open integrated Terminal on DjangoProject-App2 and run pip install requirements.txt.
+8. Navigate to ab_core.
+9. Run the server on App2, run python manage.py runserver 8081.
+10. Open the browser with the applications URL.

 - **Real-time Communication**
   - WebSocket-based chat using Django Channels
   - REST API endpoints for secure message transmission